oceanprotocol/ocean.py/READMEs/predict-eth.md

 From [simple-flow](data-nfts-and-datatokens-flow.md), do:
 - [x] Setup : Download barge and run services
-- [x] Setup : Install the library from v4 sources
 - [x] Setup : Set envvars
 - [x] Setup : Setup in Python